Bounds to electron spin qubit variability for scalable CMOS architectures: Methods

 \section{Methods}

-\bmhead{Oxide growth} The SiO$_2$ gate oxide (7.5-8.0~nm) was thermally grown on the silicon surface in a custom built high quality oxide furnace as part of a standard MOS device fabrication process.
+\bmhead{\newtwo{Fabrication process}} The SiO$_2$ gate oxide (7.5-8.0~nm) was thermally grown on the silicon surface in a custom built high quality oxide furnace as part of a standard MOS device fabrication process. \newtwo{The gate fabrication process was iterated multiple times to improve yield, which was an enabling feature for this study, leading to the successful formation of several devices with nominally identical layouts.}

 \bmhead{Spin spectroscopy} To measure the Stark shift and the difference in Zeeman splittings between the spins, we have to be able to measure the Larmor frequency of the two qubits at a given operation point.
 In these experiments we have double quantum dots which we use as two electron spin qubits.
 To begin, we initialise both electrons in the same dot forming a singlet state.
 We then separate the electrons and, depending on the rate of the separation, they will either end up in a $T^-$ state or having an odd parity, for instance an up-down state.
 To find the Larmor frequency we apply a fixed pulse or adiabatic microwave pulse with an antenna or resonator~\cite{LauchtAdiabatic2014}.
 This pulse will flip a spin only if the applied frequency corresponds to the Larmor frequency.
 If the spin is flipped, the parity of the two spins will change too.
 We then bring the two electrons to a position where they are allowed to tunnel to the same dot only if their total parity is odd.
 If the parity is even, the electrons stay in their respective dots.
 We call this the Pauli-spin blockade-based parity readout~\cite{Yang2020,Seedhouse2021PSB}.
 The resulting charge state is read using a nearby charge sensor.
 Here we used a single electron transistor.
 The frequencies where we measured a flip in the parity of the two-spin states will correspond to the Zeeman splitting of one of the two qubits.